 Finally, it is important to benchmark models predicting how liquid surfaces emit impurities in the presence of plasma discharges, and how the impurities transport in the plasma.
 At present, small samples of lithium and gallium have been used in the linear plasma device PISCES, and lithium has just been used on the DiMES probe for the DIII-D tokamak.
-Sputtering data is also available from particle beam measures on the Univ. of Ill. experiment.
+Sputtering data is also available from particle beam measures on the University of Illinois experiment.
 The sputtering data from these various experiments are being tabulated and will be used as input for the fluid and Monte Carlo codes which follow the subsequent ionization and transport of the impurity ions.
-A challenge to impurity transport modelling for the DiMES probe is that the probe is localized to one toroidal location, so 3-D effects do enter which can only be estimated by the present codes.
-Nevertheless, these calculations begin the vital process of comparing modelling results with experimental data.
+A challenge to impurity transport modeling for the DiMES probe is that the probe is localized to one toroidal location, so three-dimensional effects do enter which can only be estimated by the present codes.
+Nevertheless, these calculations begin the vital process of comparing modeling results with experimental data.
 Larger-scale liquid samples in experiments will improve this benchmarking.
 There is on-going work to use liquid divertor surfaces in other devices such as CDX-U. This type of activity is important to provide the experimental data base to validate models predicting the influence of such walls in fusion-related devices.

-1.9 High-Temperature Solid Wall with Lithium Evaporation (EVOLVE)
+9. High-temperature solid wall with lithium evaporation (EVOLVE)

-This section discusses a novel method to extend the capabilities of a solid wall by using a high-temperature refractory alloy with heat extraction achieved by lithium evaporation.
+This section discusses a novel method to extend the capabilities of a solid wall by using a hightemperature refractory alloy with heat extraction achieved by lithium evaporation.